Battle of Ndondakusuka: The battle

-Mbuyazi's forces had their backs to the Zulu Kingdom's border along the bank of the lower Tugela River, the latter filled by the seasonal rains that swelled the river into a torrent.
+Mbuyazi's forces had their backs to the kingdom's border along the bank of the lower Tugela River, the latter filled by the seasonal rains that swelled the river into a torrent.
 Mbuyazi had his warriors burn a line in the grass which would serve as a marker of no further retreat as they pledged to win, and if not to die on the field.

 Cetshwayo's first attack failed, giving heart to the Mbuyazi forces after they repelled it.
 But Cetshwayo had enough reserves for a second attack.
 Cetshwayo's inner circle of supporters were then sent in, along with the Mandlakazi who far outnumbered the iziGqoza.
 Mbuyazi's army was overwhelmed.
 Mbuyazi and five of his siblings were killed.
 Others were swept away by the river when they attempted escape.
 Mpande's aging general Nongalaza, barely swam to safety.

 John Dunn and his forces were to the left of Mbuyazi’s and escaped by means of a boat waiting on the Natal boundary of the river; it was said that escaping Mbuyazi forces were refused a place on the boat.
 Very quickly, the battle turned into the slaughter of all Mbuyazi’s surviving followers.